bitcointranscripts/bitcointranscripts/bitcoinplusplus/layer-2/exploring-p2p-hashrate-markets-v2.md

 Okay, so what actually ends up changing there in the block header is the Merkle group.
 Cool, so if you guys didn't know, we usually measure any one miner today, you measure in tera hashes, right?
 So we're talking about a trillion there.
-Then if we're talking about a group of miners usually, so a mining farm, you measure in peta hashes.
+Then if we're talking about a group of miners usually, so a mining farm, you measure in Peta hashes.
-And then finally, when we're talking about network hash rate, we're talking about Exa hashes.
+And then finally, when we're talking about network hashrate, we're talking about Exa hashes.
-So right now I think we're around 350 Exa hashes on the network.
+So right now, I think we're around 350 Exa hashes on the network.
 Your standard miner today runs about 100 Tera hashes per second, and your average mining farm will be something like 10 Peta hashes.
 Cool.
 So the mining protocol.